tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-06-16-troubleshooting-groovy-scripts-in-jenkinsfile.markdown

 ### `File` reading and writing not supported

-Java/Grooy reading and writing using "java.io.File" class is not supported.
+Java/Grooy reading and writing using "java.io.File" class is not directly supported.

 ``` groovy Using File class does NOT work
 def myFile = new File('/home/data/myfile.xml')